 Make sure your pit does not collect water when it rains.
 Clay soil can be a problem.
 A trampoline/pond combination is not desirable!

-Please see diagram showing dimensions for sinking your trampoline into the ground.
+Please see diagram (for inground models only) showing dimensions for sinking your trampoline into the ground.

 A minimum of 24 feet (7.3 meters) of overhead clearance is required.
 Adequate horizontal clearance of at least two feet all around the trampoline must be maintained from objects and possible hazards including electric power wiring, tree limbs, recreational structures, and fences.

 Jumpking trampolines are approximately 3ft in height from the ground to the bed.
 Depending on the height of your child you may need to use a ladder, which can then be removed preventing little ones climbing on without parental supervision.
 Some of our JumpPOD range come with a ladder included.